carnagethedev/My-Profile/README.md

 - 👀 I’m interested in Discord.js
 - 🌱 I’m currently learning Pyton

-- 📫 How to reach me-On My Discord -Carnage.exe₹8475
+- 📫 How to reach me-On My Discord -CarnageTheDev

 <!---
 001Carnage001/001Carnage001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.